 Time: Wednesdays, 2:00–3:30 pm

-This 12-week skills-based group is appropriate for adults 18 and older looking for therapist and peer support in reducing bingeing and purging behaviors.
-Key components include marshaling motivation for change, identifying binge triggers, enhancing body image and preventing relapse.
+This 16-week skills-based group is appropriate for adults 18 and older looking for therapist and peer support in reducing many different eating disorder behaviors.
+Key components include marshaling motivation for change, identifying tools for coping with negative emotions, enhancing body image and preventing relapse.